jchristn/Kvpbase/README.md

 - 3.0.0 is fundamentally incompatible with 2.x.x (hence the major version change)
 - URL structure explicitly fixed in format with 3.x.x (i.e. /[userguid]/[containername]/[objectkey])
 - Bunkering temporarily removed (this will be reintroduced)
+- Branch release-2.1 has been preserved for those that need it: https://github.com/kvpbase/storage-server/tree/release-2.1

 ## Use Cases